 McMillon uses OKRs to hold himself accountable too.
 For example, he sets yearly goals for his company.
 Then, he measures his progress against those goals.
-If he doesn't hit his targets, he takes action to improve his results if he fails to hit his targets.
+He takes action to improve his results if he fails to hit his targets.

-Howard Schultz is an American businessman and former president and chief executive officer of Starbucks Coffee Company.
+Howard Schultz is an American businessman, former president, and chief executive officer of the Starbucks Coffee Company.
 Schultz has been using OKRs for over 20 years.
-He believes that they are a key part of any organization's strategy.
+He believes that they are a vital part of any organization's strategy.

-His team members are expected to come up with goals for themselves and their team.
+His team members are expected to develop goals for themselves and their team.
 Then, they are measured against those goals.
 As a result, they feel motivated to achieve success and continue their global sales expansion.

 He uses OKRs to ensure that these areas are prioritized.
-He ensures that each of the required team members has at least one OKR associated with one of these high-priority areas.
+He ensures that each required team member has at least one OKR associated with one of these high-priority areas.
 It allows them to keep the focus on getting better at one of the company's core competencies.

-Tim Cook is the current CEO of Apple Inc., a multinational technology company headquartered in Cupertino, California.
-Cook joined Apple in 1998 after serving as general manager of the Macintosh division at IBM.
-Since then, he has led Apple through several major transitions.
+Tim Cook is the CEO of Apple Inc., a multinational technology company headquartered in Cupertino, California.
+Cook joined Apple in 1998 after serving as IBM's general manager of the Macintosh division.
+Since then, he has led Apple through several significant transitions.

 Cook has been using OKRs to guide his decisions.
 He says that he uses them to drive employee engagement.
-He says that they allow him to identify opportunities and challenges facing the company.
+He says that they allow him to identify company opportunities and challenges.
 This helps him prioritize tasks and allocate resources effectively.

 These are just a handful of examples of successful CEOs who use OKRs.
-We can help you get into the Rhythm that you need in order to complete all of your goals!
-Feel free to drop us a line if you'd like to learn how to write goals, expertly facilitate your strategic meetings, and the strategy execution software to keep track of it all.
+We can help you get into the Rhythm needed to complete your goals!
+Feel free to drop us a line if you'd like to learn how to write goals, expertly facilitate your strategic meetings, and use the strategy execution software to keep track of it all.

 Looking for some additional OKR examples to help get you started?